spatium-novum/spatium-novum/content/thoughts/2025-08-04-goal-making-in-an-unmapped-world.md

 date = '2025-08-04T23:52:04+02:00'
 draft = false
-title = 'Goal Making in an Unmapped World'
+title = 'Goal Making in an Unmapped World' tags = ["philosophy", "systems-thinking", "goals"] categories = ["Metacognition"]
+ShowToc = true
+TocOpen = false # Set to true if you want it open by default
 +++

 ### Introduction: When Exploration Requires a Destination